allanbradl/ServerMods/items/README.md

 This mod makes all armored rigs to be equippable with armors again.

 ### Sorata-FreeSecureContainer-1.0.0 - Made by Sorata
-This mod is removing all secure containers filters, so you can put it back weapons, gears and so on.
-The Kappa Container is edited to be bigger.
+This mod removes all secure containers filters, so you can now put in weapons, gears and so on.
+The Kappa Container is increased in size to 6x6.

 ### Sorata-IncreasedAmmoStacks-1.0.0 - Made by Sorata
-This mod is increasing all ammo max stacks up to 350.
+This mod increases all ammo max stacks up to 350.

 ### Sorata-IncreasedMoneyStacks-1.0.0 - Made by Sorata
 Money now stacks up to piles of 10 million instead of 500k.